Collinvansweden/Roboticsteam3/README.md

 ![]()
 # Description of the bot

-#Team members are Adrien Roy, Vincnet Nguyen, Birkam Parmar, Collin Sweden,Brooklyn Sweden
+#Team members are Adrien Roy - builder, Vincnet Nguyen - driver, Birkam Parmar - documentor, Collin Sweden - coder,Brooklyn Sweden - builder

 # 1. Burnout.
 A Three-Wheel vehicle with two wheels in the back and one wheel in the front.